 - 1 teaspoon Old Bay seasoning (or paprika with a dash of cayenne)

-1 Rinse and scrub the clams to remove of any dirt.
-Place clams in a bowl, cover with cold water and refrigerate for 30 minutes to an hour.
+1 Clean and prep clams: Rinse and scrub the clams to remove any dirt.
+Place clams in a bowl, cover with cold, well salted water and refrigerate for 30 minutes to an hour.
 This will allow the clams to expel some of their grit into the water.
 Discard any broken clams or clams that are open and do not close when you touch them.

 Serve with oyster crackers or rustic bread.